Frequently Asked Questions

 Run For Your Life has a lot to offer and realize you may have questions.
 If you don’t find what you are looking for below send us a quick note and we will find the answers to your question!

-Between 300 and 500 miles.
+Between 300 and 500 miles or 3-9 months.
 Why the range?
 Because how quickly a shoe wears depends on you.
 If you land hard on your heels with each stride, for example, you're going to wear through shoes more quickly than more efficient runners.
 Go by feel.
 If after a normal run your legs feel as if the shoes aren't providing you adequate protection, they probably aren't.
 Give your legs a week to make sure it's really the shoes and you're not just tired.
 If the shoes still feel dead, replace them.
 We can tell you that the vast majority of runners replace their shoes too late.
 When you can see white midsole material poking through the outsole or when the sole under the heel looks crushed, the shoes are long past their prime.

 Good advice, but the up-front cost can seem pretty high.
 Running in more than one pair will help your biomechanics adapt ever so slightly to each shoe.
 These adaptations are a good thing because they help prevent overuse injuries.
 In addition, midsole foam requires as long as 24 hours to fully recover from a run.
 So if you run at night and then need to get an early workout in the next morning, a different pair will give your body more protection.